dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 For those having troubles understanding the SSDTs regarding EC can use CoprNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly setup your SSDT.
 All other SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension(Assembled) and will go into EFI/OC/ACPI folder.

-> How do I get a copy of my DSDT?
+> How do I get a copy of my DSDT for running SSDTTime?

 * [MaciASL](https://github.com/acidanthera/MaciASL/releases) -> SaveAs `SystemSDDT`
    * Do note that all ACPI patches will be applied to the DSDT